Skip to content

 India spans Köppen climate zones from the humid tropical (Kerala, coastal Tamil Nadu, West Bengal delta, Assam) to the semi-arid (Deccan Plateau, Rajasthan, Gujarat interior) to the cold alpine (Himalayan zones).
 The PMI formula applicable to a June case in Chennai is fundamentally different from the formula applicable to a December case in Shimla or a May case in Bikaner.
 A single national calibration dataset, even if it existed, would need regional stratification.
 By contrast, the US body farm network now provides Knoxville (temperate), Houston (subtropical), San Marcos (semi-arid), and Grand Junction (arid high desert) as distinct calibration points.
 India would require a minimum of four to five regional facilities to achieve equivalent coverage of its climate diversity.

-The single most important contribution of the ARF and its successors to PMI testimony is not a specific number or formula.
-It is a documented uncertainty interval.
+The primary contribution of the ARF and its successors to PMI testimony is not a specific number or formula but a documented uncertainty interval.
 Before the ADD framework existed, a forensic anthropologist giving PMI testimony might say "this body has been dead approximately two to four weeks."
 That estimate was based on professional experience, sparse literature, and unstated assumptions.
 After the ADD framework, a forensic anthropologist can say "based on a TBS of 18, mean temperature of 22°C, and the Megyesi formula, the ADD is approximately 750 with a 95 per cent prediction interval of 362 to 1,138 ADD, corresponding to a PMI range of 16 to 52 calendar days at the observed mean temperature."
 The numbers are wider, but the honesty of the uncertainty is greater, and that honesty is what courts and juries in multiple jurisdictions increasingly demand from expert witnesses.

 The Forensic Science Regulator (UK) guidance on taphonomy expert evidence, issued in 2018, specifically requires that PMI estimates from decomposition state observations be accompanied by the reference dataset used, the climatic assumptions, and the reported uncertainty interval.
 The AAFS and SWGANTH standards in the United States make equivalent demands.
 The body farm network is what makes that level of quantified, documented transparency possible, and the absence of a body farm in India, Europe, or South America is what makes that transparency currently impossible for cases arising in those jurisdictions.